gg0h/gg0h.github.io/about.md

 permalink: /about/
 ---

-Hello, I am Matthew a Computer Science student from Northern Ireland.
-I blog about web development, capture the flag challenges, TryHackMe/HackTheBox rooms and other security related topics that I find interesting
+Hello, I'm Matthew.
+This is a simple blog for security topics interesting to me.

 ###### HackTheBox